luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/20-disorders.md

 You suffer a neurological condition such as blindness, deafness, inability to speak, loss of balance, seizures, or paralysis in high-stress situations.
 Some asyncs suffer from a similar condition, alien sensory disorder, where attempts to use phantom alien sensory organs disrupt one or more of their actual physical senses.

 **Effect:** WIL Check or suffer from one of the chosen conditions.

+### Cosmic Anxiety Disorder

+**Triggers:** Alien/TITAN technology, the unknown, x-risks

+This disorder arises from facing x-risks, aliens, and incomprehensibly advanced technology.
+It functions much like anxiety; you are helpless in the face of an uncaring and dangerous universe.

+**Effect:** Like anxiety, but when faced with an alien or TITAN threat, make a WIL Check or either flee or collapse in panic.

 ### Depression